SciML/SciMLDocs/docs/src/highlevels/symbolic_tools.md

 out of the symbolic modeling tools being developed within SciML ([ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl)) to become its own organization dedicated to building a fully-featured Julia-based Computer Algebra System (CAS).
-As such, the two organizations are closely aligned in terms of its developer community and many of the SciML libraries use Symbolics.jl extensively.
+As such, the two organizations are closely aligned in terms of its developer community, and many of the SciML libraries use Symbolics.jl extensively.

 ## ModelOrderReduction.jl: Automated Model Reduction for Fast Approximations of Solutions

 [ModelOrderReduction.jl](https://github.com/SciML/ModelOrderReduction.jl) is a package for automating the reduction of models.
-These methods function a submodel with a projection where solving the smaller model gives approximation information about the full model.
+These methods function a submodel with a projection, where solving the smaller model provides approximation information about the full model.
 MOR.jl uses ModelingToolkit.jl as a system description and automatically transforms equations to the subform, defining the observables to automatically lazily reconstruct the full model on-demand in a fast and stable form.